patrickballantyne/CDRC-Retail-Indicators/README.md

 - Online Vulnerability - online shopping propensity in catchment of centres.
 - E-Resilience of Centres.
 - Catchments - drive-time catchments, varying in size by centre classification (e.g. Regional Centre 20mins, Local Centre 10 mins).

+## Code

+Code is available for some of the indicators:

+- Online Vulnerability / E-Resilience
+- Catchments

+Code for the other variables is not open, as these indicators were constructed using the secure LDC dataset, in a secure environment.